Christmas in Poland: Advent

 Among the special tasks carried out in private homes during Advent (a time of waiting for the celebration of the Nativity of Jesus) is the baking of the Christmas piernik (gingerbread), and the making of Christmas decorations.
 Pierniks are made in a variety of shapes, including hearts, animals, and St. Nicholas figures.
 St. Nicholas does not play a major role on Christmas Day, but is celebrated on his Saint feast day of December 6.
 He visits good children in secret and leaves presents for them.

 Traditionally, the Christmas trees are decorated with glass baubles, garlands and many homemade ornaments including painted eggshells, shiny red apples, walnuts, wrapped chocolate shapes, candles, etc. They are lit on Christmas Eve before Wigilia.
 At the top of each tree there is a star or a glittering tree topper.
 In many homes, sparklers are hung on the branches of the trees for wintery ambiance.
 Sometimes the trees are left standing until February 2, the feast day of St. Mary of the Candle of Lighting.

 During Advent and all the way until Epiphany, or the baptism of Jesus (day of January 6), the "gwiazdory", or the star carriers walk through the villages.
 Some of them sing carols; others recite verses or put on "szopki", or "herody" (nativity scenes).
 The last two customs are inspired by the traditional manger scenes or "Jasełka" (crib).
-One tradition unique to Poland is the sharing of the "opłatek", a thin wafer into which a holy picture is pressed.
+One tradition unique to Poland and Lithuania is the sharing of the "opłatek", a thin wafer into which a holy picture is pressed.
 In the old days, people carried these wafers from house to house wishing their neighbors a Merry Christmas.
 Nowadays, opłatek is mostly shared with members of the family and immediate neighbors before the Christmas Eve supper (Wigilia in the Polish language).
 As each person shares pieces of the wafer with another, they are supposed to forgive each other any hurts that have occurred over the past year and wish them happiness in the coming year.